aissat/easy_localization/README.md

 ### Formatting linked translations:

 Formatting linked locale messages
-If the language distinguish cases of character, you may need control the case of the linked locale messages.
-Linked messages can be formatted with modifier @.modifier:key
+If the language distinguishes cases of character, you may need to control the case of the linked locale messages.
+Linked messages can be formatted with modifier `@.modifier:key`

 The below modifiers are available currently.

-- upper: Uppercase all characters in the linked message.
+- `upper`: Uppercase all characters in the linked message.
-- lower: Lowercase all characters in the linked message.
+- `lower`: Lowercase all characters in the linked message.
-- capitalize: Capitalize the first character in the linked message.
+- `capitalize`: Capitalize the first character in the linked message.

 Example: